Covid 19 coronavirus: First New Zealand case comes to light

 After weeks of Covid-19 restrictions Aucklanders are waking to new freedoms this morning under alert level 2.

-Yesterday, the Ministry of Health has uncovered what's believed to be the true first Covid-19 case in New Zealand.
+And the Ministry of Health has revealed more details of what's believed to be the true first Covid-19 case in New Zealand.

 The case came to light when a man sought Covid-19 testing after developing a sore throat.
 His weak positive result and serology test results indicated an old infection of the virus which dates back to February 21.